destroyer246k/Bitwise-Operators-in-cpp/README.md

 Each of the results is stored in its own variable and outputted using cout.
 These operations will assist in demonstrating how low-level data manipulation occurs in C++ and how we can define this more simply using bitwise logic.

+Algorithm:
+1. Start
+2. Initialize integers a = 10, b = 13
+3. Perform and store results of:
+- a & b → AND
+- a | b → OR
+- ~a and ~b → NOT
+- a ^ b → XOR
+- a << 1, b << 1 → Left Shift
+- a >> 1, b >> 1 → Right Shift
+4. Print all results
+5. End

 # Program 2: Bit Set and Reset
 The program begins by creating an integer a and assigning it a value of 345.
 In binary, this is represented as 101011001.
 The program demonstrates to the user the process of setting and resetting bits in a number.